Private Journeys

 Transfer to the port to embark MV Ortelius and set sail.

-Board MV Ortelius in the afternoon.
+Board MV Ortelius.
 This expeditionary ship is operated by a Dutch company, and although she attracts guests of many nationalities the language of operation is English and the atmosphere European.

 The accent will be on enabling you to have as many experiences off-board as possible, but there are plenty of on-board presentations and low-key expedition-related entertainment to keep you busy.